Yorkshire Air Ambulance: Aircraft

+The first helicopter was an MBB Bo 105, and later in 2005, the charity began operating the MD 902 Explorer.
+The Explorer was used extensively in an air ambulance capacity throughout the UK, but has gradually being phased out of service for renewal purpose.

 In 2016, the two existing helicopters were replaced by two new Airbus H145, which are registered as G-YAAC (based at Nostell Priory) and G-YOAA (based at RAF Topcliffe).
 The new H145 helicopters cost at total of £12 million and offer lower operational and maintenance costs, as well as having night capability enabling longer hours of operation.
-They are expected to serve Yorkshire for the next 20 to 25 years.

 The air ambulances appeared on the BBC One programme Helicopter Heroes, on Countryside 999 in series 3, and on UKTV's Helicopter ER.

-Hospital landing pads

-The YAA helicopters can land patients at number of hospitals across the region.